pupnp/pupnp/README.md

 If you don't want to build pthreads4w in the same build as upnp, you can download it from <https://github.com/Vollstrecker/pthreads4w>.
 Just build and install it.
 The libs and headers will be found, if you set CMAKE_INSTALL_PREFIX (the base install dir) to the same location.

-For Informations on general usage of the cmake-buildsystem see: <https://cmake.org/cmake/help/v3.19/guide/user-interaction/index.html>
+For information on general usage of the cmake build system see: <https://cmake.org/cmake/help/v3.19/guide/user-interaction/index.html>

 ## 6. Install/Uninstall Instructions